tapsi-delivery/api-doc/authorization/README.md

 ### API Secret Key Usage

-On the other hand, using an API Secret Key is best for server-to-server communication, where there is no need for user interaction.
+On the other hand, using an API Secret Key is best for server-to-server communication, where there is no need for external server's user interaction.
-This method is recommended when the actions performed are on behalf of the client and not the user.
+This method is recommended when the actions performed are on behalf of the application, not the application's users.

 ## Differences and Choosing the Right Method